shaileshshripati/ShaileshShripati-site/README.md

 # ShaileshShripati-site
-Website to showcase my portfolio
+Website to showcase my portfolio and projects